American Academy in Rome. ROME PRIZE FELLOWSHIP PROGRAM

 • INDEPENDENT PARTNERSHIP GRANTS - For artists and arts managers in Russia, Eurasia and Central/Eastern Europe to come to the U.S. to pursue projects with their colleagues here.
 Applicants must have a letter of invitation from a U.S. non-profit organization in order to apply.
 Award: $5,000 to host institution.
 Deadline: December 1.

-CDS International, Inc. ALFA FELLOWSHIP PROGRAM
+Cultural Vistas.
+ALFA FELLOWSHIP PROGRAM

 For young professionals from the U.S. to live and work in Russia and to enable them to develop a genuine expertise in other nations’ business practices, cultures, and political traditions through individualized professional assignments.
 The Program includes language training in the U.S. and in Russia, an orientation seminar in Washington, DC, a Moscow seminar program, and regional excursions in Russia.
 Eligible applicants must be between the ages of 25 and 35, have a graduate degree and professional experience in business, economics, journalism, mass communications, international relations, government, or public policy.
 Award: $2,000 per month plus travel, housing and insurance.
 Deadline: December 1.